learn-static/foundations-2-markdown/intro-markdown.md

 ## What is Markdown?

-Markdown was developed as a simple way to write content for the web without using HTML (hyptertext markup language), a language commonly used to write content for websites.
+Markdown was developed as a simple way to write content for the web without using HTML (hypertext markup language), a language commonly used to write content for websites.
 It allows for a straight-forward way to structure text, links, images, code, tables, and lists within a plain text document without using tags like those used in HTML.

 Using Markdown, we can format text using...